bstellaceleste/OoH/README.md

    sudo apt install openssh-server openssh-client sudo apt install nfs-common nfs-kernel-server
    ```
-4. Sources.
-Download:
-   * [Linux](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=linux-OoH.zip) and [the zip file](https://github.com/bstellaceleste/Artifact-Eval/archive/refs/heads/SPML.zip) of the repo (containing Xen and Boehm) and uncompress them into **/mnt/tmp**.
+4. Sources: [download](https://github.com/bstellaceleste/Artifact-Eval/archive/refs/heads/SPML.zip) the zip file (containing Xen and Boehm) of the repo and uncompress it into **/mnt/tmp**.
 It is important that the root directory of your tests is **/mnt/tmp** because it is the path used to compile Linux and to write all the scripts and, since it is independent of the user's `$HOME` environment it allows easier portability and deployment.
-   * The [VM image](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=vm.raw) into `/mnt/tmp/OoH`.
-   * The [datasets](https://s3.console.aws.amazon.com/s3/object/artifacteval?region=us-east-2&prefix=datasets.zip) for the Phoenix applications.

 #### Xen Installation
 > All commands in sudo (_compilation and installation might take a while_)